haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 Following that, there is also `Z-Botan`, which has been apparently unmaintained for several years.
 Reviving it was considered, but would require a comprehensive and near-total rewrite in order to divest itself of `Z-Haskell` as a dependency.
 New bindings could instead draw significantly from `Z-Botan`, while presenting a much smaller maintenance and dependency surface.

-Furthermore, none of these libraries contain implementations of post-quantum cryptography schemes; although existing quantum computers are of insufficient capability to break commonly used algorithms such as Ed25519, this will not remain true forever, and it would be best to have quantum-resistant implementations ready for adoption long before such attacked become practical.
+Furthermore, none of these libraries contain implementations of post-quantum cryptography schemes; although existing quantum computers are of insufficient capability to break commonly used algorithms such as Ed25519, this will not remain true forever, and it is necessary to have quantum-resistant implementations ready for adoption long before such attacks become practical, as it is sufficient to capture the encrypted traffic now and decode it later when quantum computers have advanced in power.

 Each of these efforts has one or more of these issues that preclude them from being considered a complete success: